E2B Error Messages

 - .imgPTN will not boot in MBR\CSM mode on some systems (flashing cursor) - Rename the .imgPTN file to .imgPTN23A.

-- Checking last sector is accessible (pauses for several minutes) - this is a manifestation of a bug with grub4dos (currently under investigation) and some BIOSes and usually happens only with NTFS disks.
+- Checking last sector is accessible (pauses for several minutes) - this is a manifestation of a bug with grub4dos (should now be fixed?) and some BIOSes and usually happens only with NTFS disks.
 It is usually caused by one 'odd' file on the drive.
 Try re-making the USB drive with RMPrepUSB v2.1.710 or later (or use the E2B Make_E2B_USB_DRIVE script) and the problem will probably disappear.
 This issue often occurs with the 'looking for /WINHELPER.USB' error below.
 You can skip the test by using set CHECKBIOS= in your \_ISO\MyE2B.cfg file.

 - XP hangs when white text-mode loading bar completes - This may be due to the formatting + 'queer' BIOS or the size of the USB stick being reported incorrectly - re-partition using RMPrepUSB v2.1.710+ to see if the problem goes away.